xyanaxy/lab-template/content/pages/projects/project-one.md

 date: '2024-10-06'
 client: ''
 description: >-
-  We run monthly Lab club in Glasgow and workshops throughout the year in various locations.
+  We run a monthly Lab club in Glasgow and workshops throughout the year in various locations.
 featuredImage:
   type: ImageBlock